Conductive atomic force microscopy: Applications

 Apart from monitoring the electrical properties of a dielectric, the CAFM can be also used to alter its properties by applying an electrical field locally.
 In particular, the CAFM is especially useful to determine which locations of the samples lead to premature BD, which can provide essential information about the reliability of the samples.
 The CAFM also helped to confirm the percolation theory of the BD by experimentally proving that this is a very local phenomenon that occurs in small areas typically below 100 nm2.
 Lateral propagations of the BD event can also be detected by CAFM.
 The severity of the BD event can also be studied from the dielectric breakdown induced epitaxy, which can be observed from subsequent topographic images collected with the CAFM after the voltage ramp.
 Similarly, the analysis of the BD recovery (resistive switching, RS) can also be monitored by CAFM.
 All the capabilities of the CAFM for studying resistive switching in dielectrics have been summarized in the review article of reference.
 Unlike a normal AFM, the CAFM can be also used to perform local photolithography via bias-assisted local anodic oxidation (LAO).
 Nowadays the CAFM technique has expanded to many other fields of science, including physics, materials science, chemistry and engineering (among many others), and it has been used to study different materials and/or structures, including nanoparticles, molecules, nanowires, carbon nanotubes, two dimensional (2D) materials, coatings, photoelectricity and piezoelectricity (among others).
 As of June 14 of 2016, the CAFM had been used in 1325 journal research articles, and it has become a popular tool in nanosciences.

+Challenges of CAFM on soft materials

+There is now an increasing use of the electrical characterisation capabilities of AFM in nanotechnology-based fields such as energy harvesting, organic/polymer-based electronics, semiconductors etc. Flexible electronics based on organic compounds are gaining popularity as soft electrical materials.

+Currently, two different methods are used for Conductive AFM (C-AFM) measurements of soft materials such as conductive polymers.